 - Supporting local charities such as the Harvest appeal, Poppy collection, Rugby Portobello Trust Shoe Box appeal

-- Annually fundraising for local charities such as the More Smiles Appeal, Real Action, Auditory Verbal UK, Save the Children, the Harrow Club
+- Annually fundraising for local charities such as the More Smiles Appeal, Real Action, Breaking Barriers, Save the Children, the Harrow Club

 - Supporting international charity Stand By Me (Dembi Dollo, Ethiopia)